 The discovery of arc damage signifies to the investigator that the electrical cord at that localized area was energized at the time of the fire attack.
 The science associated with Arc Mapping is founded upon that one simple truth.
 Arc Mapping can provide a time dimension to the other forms of evidence which includes witness statements, burn patterns, ignition sources and fuel sources.

 For example, suppose a kitchen fire has heavily damaged the appliances including a toaster.
-The homeowner claims that the toaster had been unplugged prior to their leaving the house.
+The homeowner claims that the toaster had been unplugged prior to them leaving the house.
 But the investigator discovers arc damage on the toaster’s cord.
 This contradictory physical evidence adds value to the overall analysis.

 As with any technique, the investigator must be aware of the subtle nuances associated with the supporting science.
-Some other complications (not discussed in this article) include direct versus alternating current, copper versus aluminum wiring and 120 voltage versus 240 and 480 voltage.
+Some other complications (not discussed in this article) include direct versus alternating current, copper versus aluminum wiring, and 120 voltage versus 240 or 480 voltage.
 There are numerous texts and published papers addressing this topic.
 NFPA 921 devotes eight pages just informing how the investigator is to identify and distinguish arc damage from other fire related damage.

 An electrical engineer is not required to perform Arc Mapping.
-Arc Mapping is fundamentally pattern recognition, which fire investigators routinely perform in other areas of fire investigation.
+Arc Mapping is fundamentally a pattern recognition, which fire investigators routinely perform in other areas of fire investigation.

 However, a good investigator knows there are instances when the services of an electrical engineer or metallurgist are warranted.

 In summary, Arc Mapping is a tool based on a simplistic truth that an electrical conductor must have been energized at the time of arc damage.
 However, the underlying science is both subtle and complex.
 Arc Mapping is an important technique to be considered for fire investigations involving electrical power; but is not a cure-all solution.